 Bra Sizes Explained

-Bra size has two measurements; the band (ribe cage) and the cup (bust).
+Bra size has two measurements; the band (rib cage) and the cup (bust).

-Cup size does not represent breast size but instead represents how much bigger they are than the rib cage (the band).
+Cup size does not represent breast size but instead represents the difference between the rib cage and the bust.

 The band size is measured numerically e.g. 30, 32, and 34…etc. and refers to the size of the rib cage.